 This anthology is filled with stories, memoirs, and photographs celebrating the special relationship between a father and daughter, and features contributions from Faye Kellerman, Eileen Goudge, Carole Nelson Douglas, J. A. Jance, and other notable authors.

-Diana shares a touching, true story about the sudden death of her father, the honorable State Senator Tony Gabaldon of Arizona.
+Diana shares a touching, true story about the sudden death of her father, Senator Tony Gabaldon, who served in the Arizona legislature.

 “Besieged” (novella): Set in 1762 in Jamaica and Havana.
 Lord John, who is about to leave his post as temporary military governor of Jamaica, learns that his mother is in Havana, Cuba.
 Which would be fine, save that the British Navy is on its way to lay siege to the city.
 Attended by his valet, Tom Byrd, an ex-zombie named Rodrigo, and Rodrigo’s homicidally inclined wife, Azeel, Lord John sets out to rescue the erstwhile Dowager Duchess of Pardloe before the warships arrive.